hawkrives/project-e.a.s.t./README.md

 	Anna is a woman.
 	Anna is mortal.

-When you run `syllogizmos rationalizations/women.txt`, you will see the result:
+When you run `./main.py rationalizations/women.txt`, you will see the result:

 	Statement: "Women are mortal."
 	Statement: "Anna is a woman."